msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* New feature: Relevanssi now shows the MySQL `max_allowed_packet` size on the debug tab.
+* New feature: Relevanssi now shows the indexing query on the debug tab.

 = 4.17.1 =
 * Minor fix: WooCommerce layered navigation compatibility caused enough problems that I've disabled it by default.
 You can enable it with `add_filter( 'woocommerce_get_filtered_term_product_counts_query', 'relevanssi_filtered_term_product_counts_query' );`.
 * Minor fix: Data attribute handling for in-document highlighting is now better.